Gleethos/neureka/javafx-sdk-11.0.2/legal/javafx.media/glib.md

 ### Glib Notice
 <pre>
-You are receiving a copy of GNU Glib, Version: 2.56.1 in either source or object code in the JavaFX runtime or JavaFX SDK.
+You are receiving a copy of GNU Glib, Version: 2.56.1 in either src or object code in the JavaFX runtime or JavaFX SDK.
 The terms of the Oracle license do NOT apply to the GNU Glib, Version: 2.56.1; it is licensed under the following license, separately from the Oracle programs